Eschatologue/CM_wiki/docs/option/class-options/fighter-manoeuvre/hb.md

 _**Prerequisites:** Wisdom (Medicine) proficiency_

 As a **:rsc-a: Utilise**{ .rsc } action, you touch a willing, living creature and expend Superiority Dice (up to your Proficiency Bonus).
-For every Superiority Die you spent, that creature regains **:dmg-heal: Hit Points**{ .dmg-heal } equal to one roll of its Hit Die + its Constitution modifier (minimum of 0).
+For every Superiority Die you spent, that creature regains **:dmg-heal: Hit Points** equal to one roll of its Hit Die + its Constitution modifier (minimum of 0).

 ---